-To ease my morning stress, I made some lunchbox treats with my children this week – peanut butter granola bars.
+To ease my morning stress, I made some lunchbox treats – peanut butter granola bars – with my children this week.
 I must admit, I had a moment of hesitation – trying to decide between quickly whipping up the treats in peace or baking with my children.
 But I involved them.

 Yes, my four year old insisted on cracking or “crushing” the egg, (not required for peanut butter granola bars) which was traumatic to watch.
 But he was very helpful with the nut chopping (and eating) and my two year old emptied a packet of sesame seeds over the floor.
 They had fun, and thankfully set off outside to lick the spoons, giving me a glorious few minutes to clean up the aftermath in peace.

-Oats provide high levels of fibre and protein, and low levels of fat.
-It also stabilises blood sugar and reduces the risk of diabetes.
+- Oats provide high levels of fibre and protein and low levels of fat.
+Oats also stabilise blood sugar and reduce the risk of diabetes.

 These peanut butter granola bars contain all raw ingredients, so none of the nutrients have been destroyed by high temperatures.
 They are great for breakfast, high-energy snacks or lunchboxes and take 10 minutes to make.
 Just make sure there isn’t a nut allergy among your child’s classmates if they are taking them to school.